nvankhoiws/CommonGuide/Migrate_from_gradle_to_maven.md

   4. Run command: `gradle install`

-  5. Go into `build` folder, go deep to folder poms, copy file named `pom-default.xml` to src root directory
+  5. Go into `build` folder, go deep to folder `poms`, copy file named `pom-default.xml` to src root directory

   6. You may want rename `pom-default.xml` to `pom.xml` if you like